 Add Butter

-Take a small dollop of the batter and mix it thoroughly into the cooled melted butter.
-This step, called "sacrificing," ensures the butter incorporates smoothly.
+Take a small dollop of the batter and mix it thoroughly into the cooled, melted butter.
+This step is called "sacrificing," and it ensures the butter incorporates smoothly into the batter.

 Gently fold the butter mixture back into the main batter until fully combined.